MikaStiebitz/Git-Gud/README.md

 Navigate to `http://localhost:3000` to start learning Git!

+## 📚 Documentation

+For developers and contributors, detailed documentation is available to help you understand the codebase:

+- [Commands Implementation](./src/commands/COMMANDS.md) - How Git commands are implemented and how to add new ones
+- [Levels System](./src/levels/LEVELS.md) - How levels and stages work and how to create new levels
+- [Translation System](./src/translations/TRANSLATIONS.md) - How to add or modify translations

 ## 🤝 Contributing

 We welcome contributions to GitGud!
 Whether you're fixing bugs, improving the documentation, or adding new features, please follow these steps: